jerichochua/jerichochua/README.md

 - 😄 Pronouns:  He/Him
 - 🔭 I’m currently studying: **Computer Engineering** at NUS (Final year)
-- 🌱 I’m currently learning: -
+- 🌱 I’m currently learning: Database Systems Implementation, Big Data Systems for Data Science, Network Protocols and Applications

 <!--
 **jerichochua/jerichochua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.